Swinject/Swinject/Documentation/ObjectScopes.md

 ## Hierarchy

 In `ObjectScope.Hierarchy`, an instance provided by a container is not only shared within the container but also shared within its child containers.
+Refer to [Container Hierarchy](ContainerHierarchy.md) for parent-child relationship of containers.

 _[Next page: Misc](Misc.md)_